 The TOE ensures that data flows only between the peripherals and the connected computer selected by the user.
+The TOE ensures that no electrical signal flows between the connected computers selected by the user.
 No data transits the TOE when the TOE is powered off, or when the TOE is in a failure state.
-A failure state occurs when the TOE fails a self-test when powering on.
+A failure state occurs when the TOE fails a self-test when powering on, or when the anti-tampering function has been triggered.